 Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 One of the world’s largest coastal sharks, sandbar sharks are the most common species swimming along the US Atlantic coast.
 Their genus name Carcharhinus, which is of Greek derivation, translates to ‘sharpened nose of lead’ and although rounded horizontally, their profile is, indeed, sharp.
 The sandbar part of their common name comes from their preference for sandy bottoms of the ocean for a habitat.
 They are also called brown sharks.
-Identifying characteristics include a relatively heavy body, a short, rounded snout, large, dorsal and pectoral fins and a graceful swimming pattern.
+Identifying characteristics include a relatively heavy body, a short rounded snout, large dorsal and pectoral fins, and a graceful swimming pattern.
 These sharks have been reported to be involved in some attacks on humans, but they are not generally considered dangerous.

 At the Aquarium

 Our sandbar shark, Ginger, came to us in March 2008 from the Mandalay Bay Aquarium in Las Vegas.
 At the time she was almost eight years old, weighed 40.8 kg ( 90 lb), and was 2.2 m (6 ft) in length.
+She can be seen in Shark Lagoon or in the large tank with a viewing window next to the Molina Animal Care Center.

 Circum-global distribution in tropical and temperate waters